corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 ### 3.2.
 Extract the DDL and DML scripts using the Database Management Tool

-Run the tool by using the following command:
+To run the tool, use the command:

 ```shell
 java -jar tools-database-manager-<release number>.jar dry-run -b path_to_configuration_directory --core-schemas --app-schemas